spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - Test expected values are calculated through reference helpers rather than duplicated ad hoc logic.
+- Verification:
+  - `ega_vram_tb.sv` now has pure reference helpers for CPU plane address remapping, chain-2 read plane selection, and chain-2 write mask selection.
+  - The current CPU A16 case uses the remap helper instead of hardcoded internal plane addresses.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-103 - Cover GC Memory Map Selection In Tests